rethinkdb/rethinkdb-rs/0-about-rethinkdb/faq.md

 learn query language that can do almost anything SQL can do (and many things SQL can't do, such as mixing queries with Javascript expressions and Hadoop-style map/reduce).

+## What limitations are there on key sizes? ##

+* Primary keys are limited to 127 characters.
+* Secondary indexes are efficient when their keys are a length of no more than 238&minus;*PK*, where *PK* is the primary key length.
+(See [secondary indexes](/docs/secondary-indexes) for more information.)

 ## How do queries get routed in a RethinkDB cluster? ##